 Safety Measures While Using Essential Oils.

-Avoid contact with sensitive areas of the body.
+Your Cleaning Fairy advises to avoid contact with sensitive areas of the body.
 This is because these oils are highly concentrated.
 Always dilute essential oils.